Caeneus: Iconography

-Caeneus battling Centaurs is the centerpiece of the Centauromacy depicted on the neck of the mid-sixth-century BC François Vase.
+Caeneus battling Centaurs is the centerpiece of the Centauromachy depicted on the neck of the mid-sixth-century BC François Vase.
 Here Caeneus, already buried up to his waist, is shown being pounded by three Centaurs using boulders and a tree trunk.
 This depiction of Caeneus is the first to identify Caeneus by inscription, and the first to introduce a third Centaur opponent.
 Other depictions appeared on temple friezes from the second half of the fifth century BC, including those on the Temple of Hephaestus at Athens, the Temple of Apollo Epicurius at Bassae, and the Temple of Poseidon at Sounion.